Early Childhood Education

 Upon completion of this course, the student will be able to:

-- develop various methods of collaboration with families and teachers that promote the health, safety, and nutrition of children.
+- identify community resources and develop a variety of collaboration methods with families and teachers that promote children's health, safety, and nutrition.

 ECE 420 Administration I: Programs in Early Childhood Education